hhandika/segul/README.md

 pip install pysegul
 ```

-Learn more about interfacing SEGUL with other programming languages in the [documentation](https://www.segul.app/docs/api-usage/python/intro).
+Learn more about using SEGUL API in the [documentation](https://www.segul.app/docs/api-usage/python/intro).

 ## Features